soundpress/RulesOfNYC/docs/c19/index.rst

    (3) operates with a dispatcher on the premises at least 18 hours every day, who assigns Drivers to Fleet Taxicabs.

-(o) Group Ride Program is a program established by the Commission for the transportation of more than one passenger from a common location to destinations within a specified common geographic area.

-(p) Legatee means someone to whom the proceeds of an estate are to be distributed.
+(o) Legatee means someone to whom the proceeds of an estate are to be distributed.

-(q) License in this Chapter means a Taxicab License.
+(p) License in this Chapter means a Taxicab License.

-(r) Licensee in this Chapter means the holder of a Taxicab License.
+(q) Licensee in this Chapter means the holder of a Taxicab License.

-(s) Long Term Driver Affidavit is the document an Owner files with the Commission indicating that a Taxicab will be operated by a Long Term Driver or by Unspecified Drivers.
+(r) Long Term Driver Affidavit is the document an Owner files with the Commission indicating that a Taxicab will be operated by a Long Term Driver or by Unspecified Drivers.

-(t) Market Value in reference to the transfer of a Taxicab Medallion will be the greater of: (i) the actual consideration being paid for the transfer; and (ii) the Fair Market Value.
+(s) Market Value in reference to the transfer of a Taxicab Medallion will be the greater of: (i) the actual consideration being paid for the transfer; and (ii) the Fair Market Value.

-(u) Maximum Escrow Amount means:
+(t) Maximum Escrow Amount means:

    (1) The Market Value of the Taxicab Medallion being transferred less the value of any debt or liens secured by the Medallion and the Transfer costs PLUS

    (2) The value of any proceeds of any refinancing received by the Owner that was not used to reduce any previously existing debt or liens secured by the Medallion following the date of an occurrence of an alleged tort involving the Taxicab which gives rise to a potential Excess Claim

-(v) Medallion is the numbered plate originally issued by the Commission and affixed to the outside of a Taxicab as physical evidence that the Taxicab has been licensed to operate as a Medallion Taxicab.
+(u) Medallion is the numbered plate originally issued by the Commission and affixed to the outside of a Taxicab as physical evidence that the Taxicab has been licensed to operate as a Medallion Taxicab.

-(w) MTA Tax is the 50 cent tax on taxicab trips imposed by Article 29-A of the NYS Tax Law.
+(v) MTA Tax is the 50 cent tax on taxicab trips imposed by Article 29-A of the NYS Tax Law.

-(x) Owner in this Chapter means an individual or Business Entity licensed by the Commission to own and operate one or more Medallion Taxicabs.
+(w) Owner in this Chapter means an individual or Business Entity licensed by the Commission to own and operate one or more Medallion Taxicabs.

-(y) Prior Claim Letter is a Claim Letter received by the Commission prior to February 1, 2009.
+(x) Prior Claim Letter is a Claim Letter received by the Commission prior to February 1, 2009.

-(z) Secured Lender Escrow Amount means the Market Value of the Taxicab Medallion being transferred less the value of any debt or liens secured by Medallion and the Transfer Costs.
+(y) Secured Lender Escrow Amount means the Market Value of the Taxicab Medallion being transferred less the value of any debt or liens secured by Medallion and the Transfer Costs.

-(aa) Secured Lender Recipient means a secured creditor seeking to repossess or foreclose upon a Taxicab Medallion in order to realize the value of its secured interest, but that is not applying to operate the Taxicab Medallion and will not be considered a Transferee provided the Secured Lender Recipient places the Medallion in storage as required in 35 RCNY § 58-46(c).
+(z) Secured Lender Recipient means a secured creditor seeking to repossess or foreclose upon a Taxicab Medallion in order to realize the value of its secured interest, but that is not applying to operate the Taxicab Medallion and will not be considered a Transferee provided the Secured Lender Recipient places the Medallion in storage as required in 35 RCNY § 58-46(c).

-(bb) Stop-Use Directive is a notice sent to an Owner by the Commission directing the Owner to stop using a designated Agent because that Agent's License has been revoked or suspended.
+(aa) Stop-Use Directive is a notice sent to an Owner by the Commission directing the Owner to stop using a designated Agent because that Agent's License has been revoked or suspended.

-(cc) Substantial Interest in Taxicab Medallions means direct or indirect ownership of four or more Medallions, that can result from one or more of the following:
+(bb) Substantial Interest in Taxicab Medallions means direct or indirect ownership of four or more Medallions, that can result from one or more of the following:

    (1) Ownership of 25 percent or more of the stock in one or more corporations that own Medallions